acailic/acailic.github.io/_notes/oca-chapter-6.md

 - java.io.IOException extends Exception.
 It cannot be caught by a catch block that catches RuntimeException.

 - The finally block is always executed, no matter how control leaves the try block.
 Only if, in a try or catch block, System.exit() is called then finally will not be executed.

+- How many objects have been created by the time the main method reaches its end in the following code?
+Look for exceptions also.